Toxblh/MTMR/README.md

 > Note: script may return also colors using escape sequences (read more here https://misc.flogisoft.com/bash/tip_colors_and_formatting)
 > Only "16 Colors" mode supported atm.
 If background color returned, button will pick it up as own background color.

-Example of "CPU load" button which also changes color based on load value.
+Example of "CPU load" button which also changes color based on load value (Note: you can use native `cpu` plugin for that purpose which runs better):
 ```js
 {
   "type": "shellScriptTitledButton",